eka-care/eka_mcp_server/README.md

 Upon launching, the Inspector will display a URL that you can access in your browser to begin debugging.

 ## Usage

-Once installed, the Eka MCP server will be available to your Claude client.
-You can use the `add-note` tool to create and store notes through the Claude interface.
+Once installed and configured correctly, the Eka MCP server will be available to your Claude client.
+You can interact with the available tools through the Claude interface to:

+- Look up medications and their compositions
+- Check for drug interactions
+- Access treatment protocols for specific conditions
+- Verify treatment guidelines from trusted medical publications

 ## Support

-For additional support, please refer to the documentation or contact the Eka support team.
+For additional support, please refer to the complete documentation or contact the Eka support team at support@eka.care.